SmokeyRider/learning-python-2025/README.md

 ### `cars.py`
 A script for experimenting with Python object manipulation.
 It includes examples of working with classes, objects, and methods.

-### `categorizer.py`
-A script that reads a file containing a list of grocery items and categorizes them using hardcoded values.
-This script is based on a YouTube tutorial and demonstrates basic file handling and categorization.

 ### `nines.py`
 A script that prints the multiplication table for the number 9.
 This script is a simple demonstration of loops and basic arithmetic in Python.

+### `joy_score.ipynb`
+A Jupyter Notebook focused on data visualization using matplotlib and numpy libraries.

 ### `Jupyter_nb.ipynb`
 A Jupyter Notebook containing examples and experiments with Python code.
 This notebook is used for interactive learning and exploring Python concepts.

+### `Fix_Jupyter_NB.md`
+Documentation on how to resolve git line-ending issues when working with Jupyter notebooks.

+### Development Environment

+#### `requirements.txt`
+Lists all Python dependencies including matplotlib, numpy, pandas, and other libraries needed for the project.

-### Codespaces/Dev Container Configuration
+#### Codespaces/Dev Container Configuration
-This repository is pre-configured to work seamlessly with Dev Containers & GitHub Codespaces.
+This repository is pre-configured to work seamlessly with Dev Containers & GitHub Codespaces using configurations in the `.devcontainer` directory.